Cogent Conversations: Episode 2

 Adam Murray: No?

-Andrew Ritchie: No. Unfortunately, I think there’s only going to be my mom listening to this.
+Andrew Ritchie: No. Unfortunately, I think there’s only going to be my mum listening to this.
 But, there is a risk.
-Hi, mom.
+Hi, Mum.
 I’ve made it, I’m on a podcast.

 Adam Murray: I think Tony might listen as well.

 Andrew Ritchie: Tony?
-Tony is a staff in EstimateOne.
-So yeah, Tony and my mom.
+Tony is a staff member at EstimateOne.
+So yeah, Tony and my mum.

 Adam Murray: Yeah.

 Andrew Ritchie: Two very divergent audiences, actually.
-We can kind of a [inaudible 00:01:50].
+But we can cater for both.

 Andrew Ritchie: Yeah.

-Adam Murray: And my capacity as a consultant with Cogent, and helping out EstimateOne, and so we got to know each other really well over that time.
-And I’ve got to see EstimateOne change what I think is quite an amazing amount over that 12 month period.
+Adam Murray: In my capacity as a consultant with Cogent, and helping out EstimateOne, and so we got to know each other really well over that time.
+And I’ve got to see EstimateOne change what I think is quite an amazing amount over that 12-month period.

 Andrew Ritchie: Yeah, I agree.

-Adam Murray: Just to hear what your reflections on that are, but yeah.
+Adam Murray: I’m interested to hear what your reflections on that are, but yeah.